EconLearn

 Monetary Policy

-Inside the Federal Reserve's playbook: how bond purchases, interest rate targets, and reserve requirements ripple from bank vaults to factory floors
+How the Federal Reserve uses bond purchases, interest rate targets, and reserve requirements to move money from bank vaults to factory floors

 The Money Market Model

-The discount rate is the interest rate the Fed charges commercial banks for short-term emergency loans from the discount window.
-Lowering the discount rate makes it cheaper for banks to borrow reserves, which encourages lending to businesses and consumers.
-Raising it discourages banks from tapping the window.
-In practice, banks treat the discount window as a last resort because borrowing from it carries a stigma, signaling to regulators and competitors that the bank may be in trouble.
+The discount rate is the interest the Fed charges banks for very short-term emergency loans from the 'discount window'.
+Lowering it means banks can borrow reserves more cheaply and so are encouraged to lend.
+Raising it makes borrowing expensive.
+In reality banks only use the discount window as a final option because borrowing from it is seen as a sign to regulators and other banks that they're in trouble.

 The Federal Funds Rate